obsidian-tasks-group/obsidian-tasks/docs/advanced/styling.md

 | plugin-tasks-query-explanation | This is applied to the PRE showing the query's explanation when the `explain` instruction is used.              |
 | tasks-backlink                 | This is applied to the SPAN that wraps the backlink if displayed on the task.                                   |
 | tasks-edit                     | This is applied to the SPAN that wraps the edit button/icon shown next to the task that opens the task edit UI. |
+| tasks-goto                     | This is applied to the SPAN that wraps the goto button/icon shown next to the task
 | tasks-urgency                  | This is applied to the SPAN that wraps the urgency score if displayed on the task.                              |
 | tasks-group-heading            | This is applied to H4, H5 and H6 group headings                                                                 |

 {: .released }
 `tasks-group-heading` was introduced in Tasks 1.6.0.<br>
 `plugin-tasks-query-explanation` was introduced in Tasks 1.19.0.
+`tasks-goto` was introduced in Tasks X.Y.Z.

 ## Examples